joshrowley/omniauth-trello/README.md

 ###`account` scope
 * Read your email address

-Contrary to Trello's documentation, user email is only given when using the `read,write,account` scope.
+Contrary to Trello's documentation, user email is only given when using the `read,write,account` or `read,account` scope.

 `expiration` if omitted, it defaults to 30 days (Trello default).
 You can use arguments like: "never", "1day", "30days"